kmc6/F1/README.md

 ### Univariate Analysis (UA)
 Key insights from UA underline the fact that many elements of F1 have changed since 1950 e.g. in the USA different circuits have been raced due to legislation or to make the sport more appealing to sports fans (figure 5).
 ![Screenshot: Source Database](images/eda_countries_that_have_changed_race_circuits.png)
+<sub>Figure 5 - Ordered Bar Chart showing number of race circuits by country.</sup>

 For the race format, points awarded by season also changed in 2003 and 2010 as can be seen in figure 6.
 The reasons were due to deliberate (Wikipedia, 2024 - https://en.wikipedia.org/wiki/List_of_Formula_One_World_Championship_points_scoring_systems).
 ![Screenshot: Source Database](images/eda_races_total_points_by_season.png)
 ![Screenshot: Source Database](images/eda_races_avg_points_for_top_10_positions_by_season.png)
-<sub>Figure 6 - Bar Charts showing total points awarded by season and average points awarded to top-10 finishing positions by season.</sup>
+<sub>Figure 6 - Ordered Bar Charts showing total points awarded by season and average points awarded to top-10 finishing positions by season.</sup>

 Upon complietion of UA, similar changes were exhibited for number of races per season, constructors re-branding themselves, which circuits are included each season, etc (see EDA_UA01 - EDA_UA-09 sections in Jupyter Notebook for details).
 If included for predictive modelling, these features are likely to adversely impact the reliability of model results, given the use of supervised learning models (where data is labelled as training vs test data).
 Consequently, it was decided to to focus this project on features related to driver-related features, as these have been more consistent over time.